 -

 A national formulary would be evidence-based, resulting in better and safer drugs.
-Current research shows that only about 1 out of every 10 new drugs offer therapeutic advantage over medicines currently on the market.
+Research shows that only about 1 out of every 10 new drugs offer therapeutic advantage over medicines currently on the market.
 New medicines do not need to be an improvement on those already on the market, they just need to be better than a placebo.
 Further, pharmaceutical expenditure on research in development has been steadily falling in the last 30 years, now accounting for only 4.1% of pharmaceutical profits.

 A national, evidence-based formulary created free from political and industry influence would ensure that all Canadians, regardless of income or location would have access to the safest and most effective prescription drugs.Â